Drone is an Embedded Operating System for writing real-time applications in

 operations.
 The only required unsafe function is the entry-point

-, which is a separate
+located at src/bin.rs, which is a separate

 compilation unit.
 You can even write a whole micro-controller

-firmware with #![forbid(unsafe_code)]
+firmware with #![forbid(unsafe_code)] at the top

-of src/lib.rs
+of src/lib.rs.

 Design Principles